What Are Your Options If Someone Defames Your Business?

 New York business lawyer holding defamation law book

-If someone libels or slanders your business, it could spell financial ruin for your organization.
+If someone libels or slanders your business, it could cause reputational damage and financial losses for your organization.
 This action is also known as trade disparagement.
 What rights and options does your company have?
-The New York business lawyers of Rosenbaum & Taylor take a look.

 What Is Defamation Generally?